Inviz/iterators/README.md

 - **size**: Number of elements to include in each chunk
 - **Returns**: A function that takes an iterable and returns an async generator yielding arrays of size `size`

+### dispatch(splitter, ...processors, concurrency)

+Routes items from a single input iterable to multiple processing streams based on a splitter function, creating a one-directional fan-out pattern.

+- **splitter**: Function that determines which processors should receive each input item
+- **processors**: Processing functions for each possible output from the splitter
+- **concurrency**: Maximum number of concurrent `splitter` operations (default: 1)
+- **Returns**: A function that takes an iterable and returns an async generator

 ### writer(callback, concurrency)

 Turns an async pipe into a writable stream destination that you can push values into, inverting the typical iterator flow.